Sebastian7700/nordvpn-switcher-pro/README.md

     switcher.terminate()
 ```

+> Tip: Save your progress in a finally block
+> NordVPN's CLI can occasionally fail or raise unexpected errors.
+To avoid losing your work (like scraped data), always wrap your long-running logic in try/finally and save your progress in the finally block.

 ## Connection Settings Explained

 During the interactive setup, you'll be asked to define your rotation strategy.
 This involves two choices: **what** to connect to, and **how** servers are selected.